Garmisch-Partenkirchen: Climate

 Garmisch-Partenkirchen leans towards an oceanic climate, and its winters are colder than the rest of Bavaria.
 Due to its higher elevation, it is very close to the winters associated with continental climates; it has a relatively wet and snowy climate, with high precipitation year-round.
+As of 2013 the regions in the west and east of the town were cited as having highest numbers of thunderstorm days in Europe.

 Transport

 The town is served by the B 2 as a continuation of the A 95 motorway, which ends at Eschenlohe 16 km north of the town.

 Garmisch-Partenkirchen station is on the Munich–Garmisch-Partenkirchen line and the Mittenwald Railway (Garmisch–Mittenwald–Innsbruck).
 Regional services run every hour to Munich Central Station (München Hauptbahnhof) and Mittenwald and every two hours to Innsbruck Central Station (Innsbruck Hauptbahnhof) and Reutte.
 In addition there are special seasonal long-distance services, including ICEs, to Berlin, Hamburg, Dortmund, Bremen and Innsbruck.

 It is the terminus of the Außerfern Railway to Reutte in Tirol / Kempten im Allgäu and the Bavarian Zugspitze Railway (with sections of rack railway) to the Zugspitze, the highest mountain in Germany.

 There are several accessible high and low-level hiking trails from the town that have especially good views.

+The nearest airports to the town is Innsbruck Airport which is an hour drive and Munich Airport which is also an hour and half drive from Garmisch-Partenkirchen.